MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

 ## Task 4: Create a Notice template

+In this task, you will create a notice template in Microsoft Purview's Insider Risk Management, which allows you to automatically send email messages to users when a case is generated for risk activities, serving as reminders or providing information for compliance training.

 1. You should still be logged in as Joni in Microsoft Purview in Insider risk management.

 1. From the top navigation tabs, select **Notice template** then select **+ Create notice template**